oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 ## The what and why of regular expressions

 So, what are regular expressions?
-Wikipediadefines a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as “a sequence of characters that specifies a search pattern in text.”
+Wikipediadefines a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as "a sequence of characters that specifies a search pattern in text."

 For example, if you use the regular expression `ab*`, you're issuing an instruction to match a string that has an `a` followed by zero or more `b`'s.
 So strings like `ab`, `abc`, `abbc`, etc. will match our regular expression.
 The asterisk symbol, `*`, denotes the number of times a character or a sequence of characters may occur.